choidev617/WooAI/README.md

 # 🎮 WooAI - zkWASM Game Project 🌊

 Welcome to **WooAI**!
 In this exciting game, players embark on an underwater journey, fighting enemies and overcoming challenges to reach the highest level of the ocean floor.
-With engaging gameplay, pixel art visuals, and immersive background music, Dolphin Quest is a fun retro-inspired adventure.
+With engaging gameplay, pixel art visuals, and immersive background music, WooAI is a fun retro-inspired adventure.

 ![Game Screenshot](./images/game-screenshot.png) <!-- Replace with actual screenshot path -->